You might be surprised at the answer I’m about to give you in this post if affiliate marketing is dead or not.

 Also making sure your affiliate links fit naturally within those contents.

 Affiliate marketing is not dead.
-It still remains one of the highly lucrative and profitable online business anyone can venture into.
+It still remains one of the most highly lucrative and profitable online businesses anyone can venture into.

 No product creation or inventory management of any kind.

 Although the entry barrier is kind of loose.
 Anyone can get into it quite alright.
 But a very high percentage of people who come into the affiliate marketing world never succeed with it.

 They end up frustrated and come to the conclusion that: